 In this section, we investigate bisections of $C_{2k}$-free graphs for $k\ge3$ and establish the following theorem.

 \begin{theorem} Let $k\ge3$ be an integer, and let $G$ be a $C_{2k}$-free graph with $m$ edges and minimum degree at least $k$.
 Then $G$ has a bisection of size at least

 \end{theorem}

 First, we derive the following intuitive result using Theorem \ref{max bisection} and a standard degenerate argument. \begin{lemma} Let $k\ge2$ be an integer, and let $G$ be a $C_{2k}$-free graph with $n$ vertices, $m$ edges and maximum degree $\Delta$.
-If there is a constant $c$ such that $\Delta\le cn/m^{1/(k+1)}$, then $G$ has a bisection of size at least
+If there is a positive constant $c$ such that $\Delta\le cn/m^{1/(k+1)}$, then $G$ has a bisection of size at least

-\end{lemma} \begin{proof} Let $G$ be a $C_{2k}$-free graph with $n$ vertices, $m$ edges and maximum degree $\Delta$.
+\end{lemma} \begin{proof}[\bf Proof] Let $G$ be a $C_{2k}$-free graph with $n$ vertices, $m$ edges and maximum degree $\Delta$.
 We may assume that $n$ is sufficiently large.
 For each $v\in V(G)$, we know that $G[N(v)]$ does not contain a path of length $2k-2$ by the freeness of $C_{2k}$.
-By the classical Erd\H{o}s-Gallai Theorem, $e(N(v))\le kd(v)$.
-Thus, by Theorem \ref{max bisection}, there is constant $c_1$ such that $G$ has a bisection of size at least
+By the classical Erd\H{o}s-Gallai Theorem, we have $e(N(v))\le kd(v)$.
+Thus, by Theorem \ref{max bisection}, there is a constant $c_1$ such that $G$ has a bisection of size at least